Experimental Writing for Prose and Poetry

 Conc Member: $120

-This workshop will explore the ways in which rules are present in all our writing, and how a better understanding of these rules allows us to bend them, break them, or replace them with ones we create ourselves.
+This experimental writing workshop will explore the ways in which rules are present in all our writing, and how a better understanding of these rules allows us to bend them, break them, or replace them with ones we create ourselves.
 Suitable for writers of poetry, fiction or non-fiction at all levels, this workshop will help anyone who wants to push their craft in unexpected directions.

 The course will offer a brief overview of constrained and experimental writing.
 Participants will workshop ideas during the day, being guided through a number of experimental techniques that can help to combat writers block or find a new perspective on a piece.